Cradle Cap Vs. Dry Scalp – What Is The Difference?

 Reviewed by Madison Dufour, Barber & Cosmetologist Madison Dufour Madison DufourBarber & Cosmetologist facebook_iconlinkedin_iconinsta_icon

 There is a difference between cradle cap and dry scalp in babies.
 Both may appear similar, and that is where it gets confusing.
 Cradle cap is caused by excess oil production, while a dry scalp is caused by dehydration.
-We discuss the differences between these conditions in this article to help you understand which condition your child may have.
+Both conditions are common in infants and can cause a lot og discomfort in them.
+So, it is crucial to manage them correctly and prevent any complications.
+In this article, we discuss the differences between these conditions to help you understand which condition your child may have.
 Additionally, we discuss the skin treatment options available.
 Take a look.

 What Is Dry Scalp?